Content on this page requires a newer version of Adobe Flash Player.

 The chassis is under-slung made from American oak with 1/8inch steel flitch plates.
 The wood work on the wheels was done by Robert Hurford.
 The seat was from an early racing car.
 There are only rear wheel brakes.

-The main fuel tank is as originally made but not yet plumbed in.
-Pilot fuel will be hexane in a small tank behind the driver.
+The main fuel tank is as originally made.
+Pilot fuel is hexane in a small tank behind the driver.
 Much experimentation will have to be done with fuels and jets.
 At about 70mph there was a lever on the dash that the driver opened to use the forced draft coming around the front axle on the right side where the water tank was cut away.

-The steam pressure will be 600 to 800psi (plus a bit!) with a temperature of 750 deg F. The top speed should be near 100mph - one report puts the original at 130mph!
+The steam pressure is 600 to 800psi (plus a bit!) with a temperature of 750 deg F. The top speed should be near 100mph - one report puts the original at 130mph!
 The engine speed is up to about 2200rpm.

-Billy was a dirt racer but will probably need re-gearing for hill climbing possibly using a standard rear axle giving two gears but it will still be 14 ft long and a handful!
+Originally Billy was a dirt racer and needed re-gearing for hill climbing using a standard rear axle giving two gears.
+Billy is 14 ft long and a handful!
 The original weight was stated as 19 cwt (2128lbs).

 One must not forget that this car was 1905 and then state of the art using steam power.
 There was little concern for the brave (or foolish!) driver.